RachelShimon/playersService/README.md

 # Deployment
 The Player Service can be deployed to various hosting platforms or containerized environments using Docker or by deploying the JAR file to a server with Java installed.

-#Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.